cyclosproject/cyclos4-ui/README.md

 ## Cyclos compatibility

+The required Cyclos version depends on the frontend version:

+- Frontend 1.1 required Cyclos 4.12.0 or up
-As of the frontend version 1.0, Cyclos 4.11.2 or up is required on the server.
+- Frontend 1.0 required Cyclos 4.11.2 or up
-Future versions of the frontend will probably require newer Cyclos versions.

 ## Getting and preparing the code